 Prenuptial agreements, commonly called premarital agreements and “prenups” are contracts couples enter into prior to marriage.
 These agreements exist to protect each spouse’s assets and spell out what happens if the relationship should end.
 While no one likes to think about divorce right when he is about to get married, a properly written agreement can make the divorce process less contentious and costly for both parties.

 Do I Need a Premarital Agreement?

-There are some basic requirements that must be met in order for your agreement to be considered valid.
+There are some basic requirements that must be met for your agreement to be considered valid.
 The most important case in Pennsylvania is called Simeone v.
 Simeone.
 Over the years, additional case law has established what is necessary for a proper prenuptial agreement.
 If your lawyer does not understand and follow these requirements, your document might not be enforceable.
-The requirements include:

-- As noted, a full and fair disclosure of all assets and debts is key.
+- A full and fair disclosure of all assets and debts.
 This is a fundamental part of creating a fair agreement.
 If one prospective spouse hides either assets or debts it is impossible for the other person to have a proper sense of what he is signing.

 - The agreement must be voluntary, not under duress.
 It is a serious mistake to present a marital agreement on the night before or day of the wedding.
 If you are not certain how to discuss a prenuptial agreement with your intended spouse, ask your lawyer for advice.

-If you would like to discuss having a marital agreement drafted, or if your future spouse has presented you with an agreement to sign, contact our Mechanicsburg prenuptial agreement attorneys at 717.520.4400 to schedule a consultation.
+If you would like to discuss having a marital agreement drafted, or if your future spouse has presented you with an agreement to sign, contact our prenuptial agreement attorneys at (717) 883-5671 to schedule a consultation.
 We can help you preserve your future and your rights.